stellarscripts/stellar_firma_transcripts/_posts/2020-09-25-stellarfirmaseason2bloopers-part2.md

 #### BEN

-"Yes because passports are because you can pass through ports, and we have airlocks so you can pass through airlocks."
+"Yes, because passports are because you can pass through ports, and we have airlocks so you can pass through airlocks."

 #### TIM